ERES And Vonovia: 2 Possibilities For Residential REITs In Europe

 Europe has some advantages: diversification, highly urbanized living and low interest rates.

-This article contains a quick overview of my reasons for picking residential REITs from Europe, with focus on these two companies as potential long term investments.
+This article contains a quick overview of my reasons for picking residential REITs from Europe, with focus on these two companies as potential long-term investments.

 Welcome to all my readers.